 Mindfulness has become a very popular word: there are programs, books, retreats and podcasts all in the name of helping us understand why it’s important to be “mindful” in our daily lives.
 Sure, the process of being mindful coincides with meditation or other practices that encourage connecting different parallels of the self together.
 But, what exactly is being mindful and how can the average person use these methods to get to this place?
+Then another really interesting topic are the Zen symbols and their meanings so have a look into that if that is of interest.

 Psychology Today notes that mindfulness is a “state of active, open attention on the present…Instead of letting your life pass you by, mindfulness means living in the moment and awakening to your current experience, rather than dwelling on the past or anticipating the future.”